• Skip to primary navigation

 • Don't flip your ribs - keep bone side down.

-• Do rotate the position of your ribs half way through cooking.
+• Do rotate the position of your ribs halfway through cooking.
 Move the ribs furthest from the heat so they are closest to the heat.

 Leftover rub

 This rub does make more than you will need.
-I often will add just a final sprinkling to ribs just before adding to grill.
+I often will add just a final sprinkling to the ribs just before adding to the grill.
 I add it only in areas where the rub has slid off or where my tongs grabbed onto the ribs.

 Equipment Needed